Last Update: February 1, 2025

 The Bowflex Treadmill 22 has an incline/decline range of -5% to 20%, entertainment and training content, and one of the most intense constructions we have seen.

 The Bowflex Treadmill 22 is a great option for walkers or runners who want to combine their incline training with fun training or entertainment content.
-If a foldable frame is a must, the Bowflex Treadmill 22 has the highest incline offered on a folding treadmill.

 + PROS